cs1302uga/cs1302-tutorials/javafx/javafx.md

    Notice the use of the `-p` and `add-modules` command line arguments as in the previous step.

-1. If the previous command was successful, then one of the following things should happen:
+1. If the previous command was successful (it may not be and that's okay), then one of the following things should happen:

    1. A small GUI app containing the text "Hello, World" will appear on your screen.
 This may appear in another desktop or minimized if your computer utilizes multiple windows.